hyundai-robotics/doc-Object-Detection-System/11-Specifications/Specifications4.md

 The system software was developed in compliance with IEC 61508-3.
 It is embedded in the board and does not require integration or configuration by the user during initial installation.
-Firmware update packages are managed by the manufacturer, and digital signatures prevent the use of unauthorized binary files.【344†source】
+Firmware update packages are managed by the manufacturer, and digital signatures prevent the use of unauthorized binary files.

 ![Warning Symbol](../_assets/경고기호.png)